Durgasravanipenumaka/CPP/Notes.md

 Assignment opeartor overloaded function is supplied by the compiler, programmer does not supply.

 When you create a class in C++, you do NOT need to write your own assignment operator (=) because the compiler automatically creates one for you.

 ```c
 complex operator=(const complex &obj);
 ```

 The compiler still provides a default assignment operator for your class.

 Because in almost every program, you want to copy objects like:

 ```c
 Complex c1, c2;
 c1 = c2;   // assignment
 ```

 If the data members of the class are dynamically allocated then its the responsibility of the programmer to supply the assignment operator overloaded function with deep copy.

-operators that cannot be overloaded by only friend functions 1.=
+operators that cannot be overloaded by only friend functions.

+ 1.=

  2.[]

  3.()

  4.->